 A bare-minimum requirement to work from home is a working laptop or a desktop and a strong Wi-Fi connection.
-At IRIS, we are the few fortunate ones who took an early call on Work from Home model when the first case was identified in the city, days before lockdown.
+At IRIS, we are the few fortunate ones who took an early call on Work-from-Home model when the first case was identified in the city, days before lockdown.
 Our IT team diligently worked for 3-4 days to ensure that every employee has a system.
-Records were prepared about availability of systems -office or home pcs with employees.
+Records were prepared about the availability of systems -office or home PCs with employees.
 Those who did not have one were allowed to take their office pcs home.
 All the systems were powered with proper antivirus protection, even if it were home pcs.
 And VPN was provided wherever required.
-It was foresight at that time, I must say, and has helped us work efficiently without a dip in the productivity!
+It was foresight at that time, I must say, and has helped us work efficiently without a dip in productivity!

 Ensure your IT department is taking care of this and every employee is covered accurately.
 If required set up a VPN for some employees.
 In this technologically advanced era, work need not stop even if teams are working remotely.

 2. Leverage technology

 Remote working can be made easier with the use of technology.
 With the availability of approx. everything virtually, it is more about finding good solutions to everyday problems.

 - Have a proper reporting and tracking system for all your employees and team members so they can log in and log out on time.